2019 McNALMS and MLSA Lake Research Grants Program

 Does the budget reflect the amount of work proposed?

-Once the Request for Proposals are announced, download the Application (which will be linked to this page), fill it in, and return it and your proposal by email to: firstname.lastname@example.org or by US mail to: Lake Grants Program, Michigan Chapter, NALMS, PO Box 4812, East Lansing, MI 48826.
-Deadline for 2018 grant proposals will be February 23, 2018.
+Download the Application Form below, fill it in, and return it and your proposal by email to: email@example.com or by US mail to: Lake Grants Program, Michigan Chapter, NALMS, PO Box 4812, East Lansing, MI 48826.
+Deadline for 2019 grant proposals will be February 22, 2019.
+A copyof these instructions can also be downloaded.